-Section 1 Distribution.
+Section 1: Distribution.

-The Code shall be reviewed annually by the Board and posted on the Authority's website.
+The Code shall be reviewed annually by the Ethics Committee and the Board and posted on the Authority's website.
 All members, ad hoc members, officers, and employees shall be given a copy of this Code upon appointment or commencement of employment and thereafter annually.

-Section 2 IEP & Ethics Committee.
+Section 2: IEP & Ethics Committee.

-- (a) The Board designates the ad hoc members of the IEP as its Ethics Officers, who shall report to the Ethics Committee and Board. - (b) The Ethics Committee shall prepare, review, update, and approve financial disclosure statements to be filed by members, ad hoc members, officers, and designated employees with the IEP. - (c) The IEP shall have the following duties: - (1) Interpret and make recommendations regarding any questions or purported violations of this Code and any statutory ethical standards affecting members, ad hoc members, officers, employees or their immediate family; - (2) Counsel in confidence all members, ad hoc members, officers, employees, and their immediate family, who seek advice about ethical behavior; - (3) Receive and investigate complaints about possible conflicts of interest and ethics violations; - (4) Recommend the dismissal of any complaint found to be without substance; - (5) Prepare an investigation report of its findings and recommendations for the Ethics Committee to consider and to recommend such further action be taken by the Board; - (6) Record the receipts of gifts or gratuities of any kind, received by any member, ad hoc member, officer, employee, or immediate family member, who shall notify the IEP within 48 hours of receipt of such gifts and gratuities.
+- (a) The Board designates the ad hoc members of the IEP as its Ethics Officers, who shall report to the Ethics Committee and Board. - (b) The Ethics Committee shall prepare, review, update, and approve financial disclosure statements to be filed by members, ad hoc members, officers, and designated employees with the IEP. - (c) The IEP shall have the following duties: - (1) Interpret and make recommendations with regard to any questions or purported violations of this Code and any statutory ethical standards affecting members, ad hoc members, officers, employees or their immediate family; - (2) Counsel in confidence all members, ad hoc members, officers, employees, and their immediate family, who seek advice about ethical behavior; - (3) Receive and investigate complaints about possible conflicts of interest and ethics violations;

-- (d) Any reports or recommendations made by the IEP must list those ad hoc members who concur or dissent with the report or recommendation. - (e) Members, ad hoc members, officers, and employees are required to report possible unethical behavior by a member, ad hoc member, officer, or employee to the IEP and the Authority's General Counsel.
+- (4) Recommend the dismissal of any complaint found to be without substance; - (5) Prepare an investigation report of its findings and recommendations for the Ethics Committee to consider and to recommend such further action be taken by the Board; - (6) Record the receipts of gifts or gratuities of any kind, having a value of seventy-five dollars or more, received by any member, ad hoc member, officer, employee or immediate family member, who shall notify the IEP within 48 hours of receipt of such gifts and gratuities. - (d) Any reports or recommendations made by the IEP must list those ad hoc members who concur or dissent with the report or recommendation. - (e) Members, ad hoc members, officers, and employees are required to report possible unethical behavior by a member, ad hoc member, officer, or employee to the IEP and the Authority's Attorney.
 Such a complaint may be filed anonymously and protects the reporting member, ad hoc member, officer, or employee from retaliation.
-Any form of retaliation is prohibited under this Code and constitutes an ethical violation of this Code. - (f) At its discretion, the Ethics Committee may recommend to the Board appropriate disciplinary action, which may include, but is not limited to, a reprimand, suspension, or termination.
+Any form of retaliation is prohibited under this Code and constitutes an ethical violation of this Code. - (f) At its discretion, the Ethics Committee may recommend to the Board appropriate disciplinary action, which may include, but is not limited to, a reprimand, suspension or termination.
 No disciplinary action may be taken without affording the person due process to be heard and to respond to the complaint of unethical behavior.
-This hearing may also be subject to the applicable provisions, if any, of Civil Service Law § 75 or any applicable provisions of a collective bargaining agreement.
+Such hearing may also be subject to the applicable provisions, if any, of Civil Service Law § 75 or the applicable provisions, if any, of a collective bargaining agreement.

-Section 3 Records of Proceedings.
+Section 3: Records of Proceedings.